ThomasH1881/SDx-Host-FPGA-datapath-example/readme.md

-## There is also a memory latency and cycles of this reading/writing process.
+## There is also a test of memory latency and cycles of this reading/writing process.

 Memory test for reading 16KB features in different granularties and orders: